samucarre/m5CoreS3-automatic-irrigation/readme.md

 ## 📬 Contact

-For suggestions, ideas, or to collaborate:
+For suggestions, ideas, or collaboration:
 💌 samuelcarre@mac.com